ezachrisen/indigo/guide.md

 In the next few sections we'll dig deeper into the ``Rule`` and ``Results`` structs and how to visualize parent/child relationships.

+## Parent and child rules

+To create common ground for discussing rule structure, here are some facts about parent and child rules:

+   1. A parent rule is any rule that has 1 or more children.
+   1. A child rule is a rule that has a parent.
+   1. A parent can be both a parent and a child.
+   1. Rules can be nested to any level.
+   1. Child rules are by default unsorted (but see [SortFunc](#sortfunc)).
+   1. All child rules are created equal.
+   1. A rule may or may not have a rule expression.
+   1. Rules at any level may have options set (see [evaluation options](#10-evaluation-options)).

-## Visualizing the root rule
+## Visualizing rules

-As you build more complex rules with child rules (each of which can have its own child rules, and so on), it can be difficult to visualize how rules are organized.
+As you build more complex rules with child rules, it can be difficult to visualize how rules are organized.
 We can print the rule with ``fmt`` to see it:

 ```go
 fmt.Println(root)